luataina/luataina/README.md

 Hello, my name is Luã Reis.

-I am a curious and passionate molecular biologist specialist in neuroscience and toxicology and in vitro models.
+I am a curious and passionate molecular biologist specialist in neuroscience, toxicology and in vitro models.

 In this portfolio, I demonstrate R programming workflow and statistical analysis, such as:
 - Descriptive statistics